Muslims of Kashmir, India at end of their patience, President Alvi warns India | Associated Press Of Pakistan

 The president said despite repeated assurances and commitments, the Indian government miserably failed to grant Kashmir people their rights.

-He said India was neither willing to talk to Pakistan, as agreed under bilateral Shimla Accord, nor accepted any mediation.
+He said India is neither willing to talk to Pakistan, as agreed under bilateral Shimla Accord, nor accepted any mediation.

 He told the charged gathering that India had learned from Israel the use of pellet guns, demographic apartheid through illegal settlements as the latter had been doing in Palestine.